Mortgage Underwriting Letter of Explanation: Sample and Overview

 Sincerely,

-Sally Smith (and spouse name if joint application)
+Sally Smith (and spouse’s name if joint application)

-When writing a mortgage letter of explanation, be as specific as possible and include actual dates and dollar amounts.
+When writing a mortgage letter of explanation, be as specific as possible and include actual dates and dollar amounts if applicable.
 If your LOE relates to a late payment or some other negative issue, you might want to describe the steps you’ve taken to ensure it won’t happen again.

 Why Lenders Ask for Them

-So, why do mortgage lenders ask for letters of explanation regarding certain financial issues?
+So, why do mortgage lenders ask for explanations regarding certain financial issues?

 It usually has to do with credit and underwriting requirements that are imposed by secondary authorities, such as the Federal Housing Administration (for FHA loans), or Freddie Mac and Fannie Mae (for conventional home loans).